• START HERE

 Hands-on Chinese activities for kids

-Fun & Educational Chinese Activities – A How-To Guide
+Fun and Educational Chinese Activities – A How-To Guide

 Hands-on activities are key to building a well-rounded and curious child who is enthusiastic about learning how to read Chinese!

 The best educational experiences engage many senses and provide context for the material at hand.
-Therefore, new words will be interesting and remembered in a positive way.
+Therefore, new Chinese characters will be interesting and remembered in a positive way.

 In general, the ideal activity is: